ThanhVinh-source/Entity-Resolution/README.md

 ### 5. Resync After GraphRAG Document Changes

-If you change notebook `11_graphrag.ipynb` in a way that changes the generated GraphRAG documents, rerun the notebook or the Databricks Job and then sync the AI Search index again.
+If you change notebook `10_xai_explanation.ipynb` or `11_graphrag.ipynb` in a way that changes the generated XAI explanations or GraphRAG documents, rerun the affected notebooks or the Databricks Job and then sync the AI Search index again.

 Changes that do not require an AI Search sync:

 - Changing the demo `QUESTION`.
 - Changing notebook-only retrieval settings such as `TOP_K`.
 - Changing the manual notebook RAG prompt or answer style rules.
+- Changing only SHAP visualization formatting in notebook `10_xai_explanation.ipynb`, as long as the saved XAI table and GraphRAG document text do not change.

 Those fields affect the manual GraphRAG query inside the notebook, but they do not change the indexed document table used by AI Playground.

-If only the rows in `company_er_graphrag_documents` change, sync the existing AI Search index again.
+If only the rows in `company_er_xai_explanations` or `company_er_graphrag_documents` change, rerun notebook `11_graphrag.ipynb` and sync the existing AI Search index again.
 If the document table schema or indexed columns change, recreate the AI Search index so the index uses the new structure.

 ## Notes and Limitations

 - Model endpoint names may differ by Databricks workspace or region.
 - If `ai_query` returns permission or availability errors, check model serving access and regional feature availability.
+- SHAP is installed as a Databricks notebook-scoped dependency in `10_xai_explanation.ipynb`.
+If the install cell changes package versions, restart Python with `%restart_python` before running the remaining cells.
+- SHAP is used as post-hoc explainability for the deterministic composite-score function only.
+It does not change candidate ranking, thresholds, LLM tie-breaker results, or final match decisions.
+- SHAP values explain the score features (`name_similarity`, `semantic_similarity`, `country_match`, `city_match`).
+For LLM-assisted cases, use SHAP together with `llm_reason` and `final_reason`.
 - Notebook `11_graphrag.ipynb` has a hardcoded demo `QUESTION`; update it before rerunning manual GraphRAG inside the notebook.
 - The AI Playground flow is separate from the manual GraphRAG notebook.
 The notebook builds and queries retrieval context directly, while AI Playground uses the AI Search index as a tool.
 - For questions that require an exhaustive list of records, the GraphRAG chatbot may not return every item.
 This is mainly because retrieval returns only the top `K` most relevant documents, and the model can only answer from the retrieved context.
 In this project, the notebook demo uses `TOP_K = 50`, but increasing `TOP_K` still does not guarantee a complete list if relevant records are not retrieved, are ranked lower, or cannot fit into the model context.
 This limitation mainly affects "list all..." questions, such as listing all candidates, all suppliers, or all records in a broad category.
 For exact exhaustive lists, query the Delta tables directly, such as `company_er_all_candidate_decisions`, `company_er_final_decisions`, or `company_er_graphrag_documents`.